-The Adidas Crazy BYW is available in men's sizes from 7 to 14 US in medium width.
-Most users vouched for the true to size fit of this sneaker.
+The Adidas Crazy BYW is available in men's sizes.
 This pair has a one-off lacing system with round laces for a snug fit.
 The knit upper hugs the foot comfortably reinforced with mesh collar, while the ribbed neoprene toe boosts the support.

 The flashy mid-top Adidas Crazy BYW features bold, over-the-top look that once ruled the hard court.
 This fashion-forward footwear delivers a throwback look with futuristic features.
 The textured upper made of mixed materials delivers an authentic vintage vibe while the robust and wavy 'Boost You Wear' midsole gives that striking 90s athletics element.
 The unique lacing system reconnects this shoe to its basketball roots.

 With this pair's striking silhouette, some wearers opt to style this eye-catching sneaker with simple jeans or joggers and topped with white tees.
 Others would instead sport this with their activewear for a full athletic guise while staying casually comfortable.

 There are just too many noteworthy elements in the Adidas Crazy BYW that make its followers feel crazy about it.
 This shoe kept connected to its roots by preserving the vintage and futuristic elements.

 One would never miss noticing the bulky three pods Boost midsole of the Adidas Crazy BYW.
 This wavy and daring feature simulates the Feet You Wear (FYW) tech launched in the 90s.
 Another striking feature is the one-of-a-kind lacing system that is reminiscent of the 90s basketball shoes.
 And another more notable is the FYW mascot character embossed on the toe sole area.